damien-meere/frontend-milestone/README.md

 User-Centric Frontend Development Milestone Project - Code Institute

 This project website will highlight my capability to employ the various tools illustrated through out the User-centric frontend development section of the Code Institute programme.
 This site will be a mock-up of a training company site.
 This will house information from three different strands of training - Technical, Management and Soft-Skills training.
-This is also a contact page with details of the company and a form with which
+Each of sections is housed within it's own page.
+The dropdown menus within the navigation bar link to various sections within these strands.
+There is also a contact page with details of the company and a form with which to harness feedback from users.

 ## Demo
 A live demo can be found [Here](https://damien-meere.github.io/frontend-milestone/index.html)